About ANR Week

 Welcome to ANR Week!

 The topics of interest over 90 years has changed with the times.
-In the 1960’s is was the space age, in the 70’s is was science and cybernetics, and the 80’s bought forth issues related to world hunger.
+In the 1960s it was the space age, in the ‘70s it was science and cybernetics, and the ‘80s bought forth issues related to world hunger.
 In 1982, Farmers’ Week became Farmers’ Week and Natural Resources Days followed by another name change in 1985 to Agriculture and Natural Resources Week.
-The event now hosts more than 75 programs and annual association meetings.
+The event now hosts more than 50 programs and annual association meetings.

-ANR Week 2014 provides a wide-variety of topics in areas such as agriculture, horticulture, and natural resources, i.e. Quiet Water Symposium, Michigan Wildflower Conference, Growing of Michigan’s Organic Future, MSRBA Rabbit Show, food and nutrition conference: CHOICES and the 86th state convention of the Michigan FFA.
+ANR Week 2014 provides a wide variety of topics in areas such as agriculture, horticulture, and natural resources, i.e. Quiet Water Symposium, Michigan Wildflower Conference, Growing of Michigan’s Organic Future, MSRBA Rabbit Show, and the 86th state convention of the Michigan FFA.